HomeBlogsAffiliate Marketing IndustryAffiliate Marketing and Influencer Marketing: A Comparision

 Plus, when brands team up with smaller influencers, like nano and micro-influencers, they do even better at selling stuff because they can connect with specific groups of people more effectively.

-Technically, an influencer can be an affiliate at the same time if the agreement with the brand allows them to earn commission from successful orders placed via special links or coupons.
+Technically, an influencer can be an affiliate at the same time (they are called affiliate influencers) if the agreement with the brand allows them to earn commission from successful orders placed via special links or coupons.

 See more: Digital Marketing vs Affiliate Marketing: A Comparision